ystia/yorc/doc/secured.rst

     openssl req -new -sha256 -key comp.key  -subj "/C=FR/O=Atos/CN=127.0.0.1" -reqexts SAN -config <(cat /etc/pki/tls/openssl.cnf <(printf "[SAN]\nsubjectAltName=IP:127.0.0.1,IP:<FIP>,DNS:localhost")) -out comp.csr
     openssl x509 -req -in comp.csr -CA ca.pem -CAkey ca.key -CAcreateserial -out comp.pem -days 2048 -extensions SAN -extfile <(cat /etc/pki/tls/openssl.cnf <(printf "[SAN]\nsubjectAltName=IP:127.0.0.1,IP:<FIP>,DNS:localhost"))

+In the sections below, the ``comp.key`` and ``comp.pem`` files are used to define the different components' configration.

 Secured Consul cluster Setup
 ----------------------------
-Create a consul.key and consul.pem for all the Consul agents within the Consul cluster you setup:
+Create a ``consul.key`` and ``consul.pem`` for all the Consul agents within the Consul cluster you setup:

- * the servers (in general you need 3 servers for HA),
+ * the server (you may need 3 servers for HA),
- * and the clients (you need one client on each host where a Janus server is running).
+ * and the client (you need one client on each host where a Janus server is running).

 Use the above commands and replace <FIP> by the host's IP address.

 Check Consul documentation for detailes about `agent's configuration <https://www.consul.io/docs/agent/options.html>`_ and `network trafic encryption <https://www.consul.io/docs/agent/encryption.html>`_.

-You may find below a tipical configuration file for a consul server:
+You may find below a typical configuration file for a consul server:

 .. code-block:: json